planetrobbie/cheatsheets/vault.md

 vault token create -policy=my-policy | assign policy to a token at creation time vault write auth/github/map/teams/default value=my-policy | map policy to GitHub apply to everybody.

+Capabilities: create, read, update, delete, list, sudo, deny

 #### Audit Devices

-Audit Devices gives you a pluggable way to keep a detailed log of all requests and response to Vault.
+Audit Devices](https://www.vaultproject.io/docs/audit/index.html) gives you a pluggable way to keep a detailed log of all requests and response to Vault.
 You'll find the full request and response for every interaction, but secrets will be hashed using HMAC-SHA256

 CLI | Description
 -- | --